-NBC News op-ed declares Donald Trump the winner of first Democratic debate
+NBC News analysis declares Donald Trump the winner of first Democratic debate

-An NBC News op-ed Thursday morning declared President Trump the winner of the first Democratic presidential debate of the 2020 election cycle.
+An NBC News analyst declared President Trump the winner of the first Democratic presidential debate of the 2020 election cycle.

 Author and reporter Jonathan Allen expressed surprise that Trump emerged "largely unscathed" as the field of 10 candidates mostly avoided direct attacks on him.